 front line service providers working in the region

-This is another stark reminder that we must always be prepared for the next disaster to ensure our families are safe and the City’s need to strengthen our emergency infrastructure.
-We know disasters, whether it is an earthquake, tsunami, or something human made, can happen at any time with little or no warning.
-That is why it is important to take steps now so you are ready for any emergency.”
+This is another stark reminder that we must be prepared for any disaster or emergency to ensure our families and loved ones are safe and our cities remain resilient.
+We know disasters, whether it is a fire, earthquake, tsunami, or something human made, can happen at any time with little or no warning.
+That is why it is so important to take steps now so you are ready for any disaster or emergency.”

-The City & County of San Francisco has pledged its support for those in need, you can help support the victims of this earthquake by donating to the service providers supported by USAID.
+The City & County of San Francisco has pledged its support for those in need, you can help support the victims of this fire by donating to the service providers supported by The Red Cross.